 insert /*+ disable_parallel_dml parallel(8) */ into t2 select * from t1;

-The ENABLE_PARALLEL_DAS_DML hint specifies to forcibly enable the concurrent write optimization of Distributed Data Access Service (DAS) for the current DML statement.
-Its reverse hint is DISABLE_PARALLEL_DAS_DML.
+ENABLE_PARALLEL_DAS_DML Hint specifies to enable concurrent writes using the Distributed Data Access Service (DAS) for the current DML statement.
+Its reverse Hint is DISABLE_PARALLEL_DAS_DML.

 Considerations

-ENABLE_PARALLEL_DAS_DMLmust be used in combination withENABLE_PARALLEL_DML.When the hint
+ENABLE_PARALLEL_DAS_DMLmust be used together withENABLE_PARALLEL_DML.When using the Hint

-/*+ENABLE_PARALLEL_DAS_DML ENABLE_PARALLEL_DML PARALLEL(n)*/is applied, the system treats DAS concurrent write as a mandatory option and executes the operation based on the specified degree of parallelism inPARALLEL(n).If you set the system parameter
+/*+ENABLE_PARALLEL_DAS_DML ENABLE_PARALLEL_DML PARALLEL(n)*/, the system will enforce the use of DAS concurrent writes based on the specified parallelism level inPARALLEL(n).If the system parameter

-_enable_parallel_das_dmltotrueusing theALTER SYSTEM SETstatement (with a default value offalse), the hint/*+ENABLE_PARALLEL_DAS_DML ENABLE_PARALLEL_DML PARALLEL(n)*/becomes invalid.
-In this case, the system will not perform parallel write operations for DAS.
+_enable_parallel_das_dmlis set totrueusing theALTER SYSTEM SETstatement (default isfalse), the Hint/*+ENABLE_PARALLEL_DAS_DML ENABLE_PARALLEL_DML PARALLEL(n)*/will be ineffective.
+In this case, the system will not perform DAS concurrent writes.

 Syntax